philiproeleveld/tafelvoetbal/README.md

 ### Sample Footage

 Some sample footage is included in this repository.
+It can be found in the `data` folder.
 The video file `game.mp4` is an excerpt of a game.
 The footage contains some gameplay and ends shortly after a single goal is made.
 Since the footage is quite long, `game_short.mp4` is included as well.
 This video contains only the last twenty seconds of `game.mp4` in which the goal is made.
 However, `game_short.mp4` has horizontally flipped the footage of `game.mp4`, so be sure to use the `--flip` flag to flip it back if desired.